Penn Arts & Sciences Logo

 Laurea (Summa cum Laude) University of Milano

-For more information, my personal page is http://upenn.academia.edu/CristinaBicchieri
+For more information, here are my publications

 Research Interests